Crown Burgers: Reception

-In 2010, Crown was featured in an episode of Travel Channel's Man v.
-Food, and was named as serving The Official Best Burgers of Utah in 2011.
+In 2010, Crown Burgers was named as serving The Official Best Burgers of Utah in 2011 in an episode of Travel Channel's Man v.
+Food.

 Crown Burgers is such a fixture in the Salt Lake Valley that in the London production of The Book of Mormon musical, the Crown Burgers logo can be seen on the backdrop for Salt Lake City stage scenes.